-Looking by MSOA shows where there are highest - and lowest - proportions of detached, semi-detached, terraced and flats/tenements.
-Note that in the following table only the four main types are included so percentages will add up to less than 100 per cent.
+Looking by MSOA shows where there is highest - and lowest - proportions of detached, semi-detached, terraced and flats/tenements.
+Note that in the following table only the four main types are included so percentages will add up to slightly less than 100 per cent.

-- The most common type was detached in
+- The most common type was detached in:

-- Talke and Crackley
+- Talke & Crackley

-- Madeley and Betley
+- o Madeley & Betley

-- Westlands and Seabridge
+- Westlands & Seabridge

-- Loggerheads and Baldwin's Gate
+- Loggerheads & Baldwin's Gate

-- The most common type was semi-detached in
+- The most common type was semi-detached in:

 - Kidsgrove East

 - Kidsgrove Central

-- o Kidsgrove West
+- Kidsgrove West

-- o Audley and Bignall End
+- o Audley & Bignall End

 - o Bradwell

-- Chesterton and Knutton
+- Chesterton & Knutton

 - o May Bank

-- Newcastle West and Cross Heath
+- Newcastle West & Cross Heath